jayzprogram/fortun500_sql/README.md

 AND healthcare_benefits=1
 ;

-# Which company in the Retail industry has the least revenue, and what's their revenue?
+# Which company in the Energy industry has the least revenue, and what's their revenue?
 SELECT company_name, min(revenue)
 FROM fortune_companies
 WHERE industry = 'Energy'